openhpc/ohpc/README.md

 #### Additional Software Requests?

-Please see the companion submission page at https://github.com/openhpc/submissions for more information regarding new software component requests.
+Please see the component submission page at https://github.com/openhpc/submissions for more information regarding new software inclusion requests.